preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 .. image:: process-directory-columns.png

 You can set the column order and set an exact width for the column (default: Auto).
-You can also turn the filter option on or off for ecah column.
+You can also turn the filter option on or off for each column, meaning if the column should be used for filtering or not.

 The Filters tab
 ------------------